nasa/GMSEC_API/README.txt

       * C++
       * C#
       * Java
-      * NodeJS
+      * Node.js
       * Perl
-      * Python
+      * Python3
       * Ruby

-   Information regarding developing applications using these bindings can be found in the GMSEC API User's Guide.
+   Information with regards to developing applications using these bindings can be found in the respective sections of the GMSEC API User's Guide.

    Notes:

       1. Mono is required to use C# under Linux and MacOS
-      2. Strawberry Perl 5.32.1 is required use Perl under Windows
+      2. Strawberry Perl 5.32.1 is required for Windows 10 and 11
-      3. Python 3.10.7 (or later 3.10.x) is required to use Python
+      3. Python 3.10.7 (or later 3.10.x) is required for Windows 10 and 11
-      4. Ruby 3.0.2 is required to use Ruby under Windows
+      4. Ruby 3.2.2 is required for Windows 10 and 11
-      5. Node 18.15.0 (or later) is required for NodeJS
+      5. Node.js 18.15.0 (or later) is required for Windows 10 and 11